-Vine of David is an organization dedicated to the original vision of Messianic Judaism.
+Vine of David is a publisher imprint of First Fruits of Zion dedicated to the original vision of Messianic Judaism.
 We follow in the footsteps of Messianic Jewish pioneers and luminaries who struggled to exist as Jews in full continuity with their Jewish people as well as fiercely devoted disciples of Yeshua the Messiah.

 Our mission is to strengthen, encourage, and equip the Messianic Jewish community and to affirm Messianic Jewish practice that is faithful to Torah, to the Messiah, and to our Jewish people.
 In keeping with this mission, we seek to defend our Master Yeshua from the misconceptions and false accusations that have kept him distanced from his own people.
 We believe that his message provides the keys to bringing the ultimate redemption from exile—the restoration of Israel and the entire world.

 To put this vision into action, we produce resources that give the Messianic Jewish community access to our own rich history.
 This includes the writings of brilliant Messianic Jewish pioneers, many of which have never been seen before in English.
 We provide liturgical resources that aid Messianic Jews in engaging in meaningful, Yeshua-faithful Jewish tradition.
 We also release works from some of the top scholars of the Messianic Jewish world today, bringing unsurpassed insight and depth to our understanding of Yeshua's message about the Kingdom of God.

 We also desire to provide guidance regarding those of all nations who are drawn to Israel’s light through Yeshua.
 We equip Messianic Jewish communities to embrace the kingdom reality of Messianic Gentiles in our midst and to affirm their important and special calling.